Mixed local-nonlocal operators: maximum principles, eigenvalue problems and their applications: Introduction

 In view of \cref{T1.1,T1.3} we can define a generalized principal eigenvalue for $L$ in the spirit of Berestycki, Nirenberg and Varadhan \cite{BNV}.
 By $\cC_{+}(D)$ ($\cC_{b, +}(\Rd)$) we denote the set of all positive (bounded and non-negative) continuous functions in $D$ (in $\Rd$, respectively).
 Given any bounded domain $D$, the (Dirichlet) generalized principal eigenvalue of $L$ in $D$ is defined to be

 where $c\in \cC_b(D)$.
-To prove the existence of a unique principal eigenfunction we impose the following condition on $j$ which helps us to obtain a strong maximum principle (see Ciomaga \cite{Ciomaga}). \begin{itemize} \item[(\hypertarget{A2}{\bf A2})] There exists $r_\circ>0$ such that $j(y)>0$ for all $|y|\leq r_\circ$. \end{itemize} We prove the existence of a unique eigenfunction. \begin{theorem} Grant \hyperlink{A1}{(A1)}-\hyperlink{A2}{(A2)}.
+We prove the existence of a unique eigenfunction. \begin{theorem} Grant \hyperlink{A1}{(A1)}.
 Let $D$ be a bounded Lipschitz domain satisfying a uniform exterior sphere condition.
 Let $c\in\cC(\bar{D})$.
 There exists a unique $\psi_D \in \cC_b(\Rd)$ satisfying